 Black Diamond Rocklock Screwgate

 The Best Buy Award goes to the Black Diamond Rock Lock, which scored very well in most categories, with the exception of weight and compactness.
 It was not only a top scorer, it was also among the cheapest carabiners at $11.
 It is an all around performer and is a durable choice for beginners and experts alike.

 The Top Pick for Belay Carabiner goes to the DMM Belay Master 2, a locking specific carabiner specifically designed to be used while belaying off the belay loop with a variety of devices.
 It is not an inexpensive choice but is the best locker we used that prevents cross-loading from occurring.

-Read full review: DMM Belay Master 2
+Read review: DMM Belay Master 2

 Analysis and Test Results

 Locking carabiners, or simply lockers, are just metal snap-links that are kept securely shut by way of a locking gate.
 While this seems simple enough, there are many styles of lockers out on the market now, designed with different tasks in mind.
 While there used to be very few styles of locking type carabiners beside the big and bulky, classic HMS shape, now there are so many to choose from that we have updated this review to feature some of the newest designs alongside some of our trusty lockers that have long been on our harness.
 Since there are as many applications for lockers as there are products on the market, let's take a look at what makes some of these carabiners in our review stand out from the crowd.

 The shape of the carabiner is important to its function in a given application.
 Some can be used interchangeably with little negative effect, and others perform poorly at tasks they are not designed for.